 Whether you venture to Block Island for a day or make it your home for a week, be sure to see the iconic Mohegan Bluffs and Southeast Light.

 It's been called New England's best free event, New England's most romantic attraction, and Rhode Island's capital city's signature.
 However you think of WaterFire, don't overlook the chance to experience this art installation while you're in Providence, Rhode Island.

-Held on select summer and fall evenings, WaterFire is an attraction you must experience for yourself to truly understand its impact.
+Held on select summer and fall evenings, you must experience WaterFire for yourself to truly understand its impact.
 The amazing attraction features multiple events.
 One year, almost 100 bonfires added to the fire and water effects.

 The musical score changes each time the event is held, and no two WaterFire events are alike.